View the full College of

 David V. Powers, Ph.D., is the Dean of the College of Arts and Sciences and a Professor of Psychology at Seattle University.
 He received his B.S. from Louisiana State University and his Ph.D. from Washington University in St. Louis.
 He completed an internship at the VA Palo Alto Health Care System and held a postdoctoral fellowship in gerontology at Stanford University School of Medicine from 1995 – 1997.
 His scholarly publications and clinical practice include work in the areas of psychotherapy in older adults, Alzheimer’s care giving, and mental health advocacy.

-Before coming to Seattle University, he served as Professor and Chair of the Psychology Department at Loyola University in Maryland, where he was a faculty member from 1997 - 2009, and as President of the Epsilon of Maryland chapter of Phi Beta Kappa from 2004 - 2009.
+Before coming to Seattle University, he was a professor in the Psychology Department at Loyola University in Maryland from 1997 - 2009, serving as department chair 2003 - 09, and as president of the Epsilon of Maryland chapter of Phi Beta Kappa 2004 - 09.